chainstack/docs/docs/tutorials/cronos/nft-dutch-auction-contract-with-hardhat.md

 1. With Chainstack, access your Cronos node endpoint.
 1. With Hardhat, set up your development environment.
 1. With Hardhat, create and compile your Dutch auction contract.
-1. With Metamask, fund your wallet with test CRO tokens from the [Cronos official faucet](https://cronos.org/faucet).
+1. With MetaMask, fund your wallet with test CRO tokens from the [Cronos official faucet](https://cronos.org/faucet).
 1. With Hardhat, deploy your Dutch auction contract.
 1. With [Cronos testnet explorer](https://testnet.cronoscan.com), interact with your Dutch auction contract.